 Mood stabilisers are the core of prevention.
-About one in three people with bipolar disorder will be completely free of symptoms by taking mood stabilising medication for life.
+About one in three people with bipolar mood disorder will be completely free of symptoms by taking mood stabilising medication for life.
 Most people experience a great reduction in how often they become ill or in the severity of each episode.
 Do not be discouraged if you occasionally feel that you might be going into a manic or depressive episode.
-Always report changes to your doctor immediately, because adjustments in your medicine at the first warning signs can usually restore a normal mood.
-Sometimes it just takes a slight increase in the blood level of your mood stabiliser, or other medicines may be need to be added.
+Always report changes to your doctor immediately, because adjustments in your medicine when the first warning signs appear can usually restore your mood.
+Sometimes only a small adjustment to your medication is required.

-Medication adjustments are usually a routine part of treatment (just as insulin doses are changed from time to time in diabetes).
-Never be afraid to report changes in symptoms - they usually do not require any very dramatic change in treatment and your doctor will be eager to help.
+Medication adjustments are usually a routine part of treatment (just as insulin doses are changed from time to time in people who suffer from diabetes).
+Never be afraid to report changes in symptoms - they usually do not require any dramatic change in treatment and your doctor will be eager to help.